169CPT/RockNSM-Engineer-Notes/Build Zeek.md

 //create directory referenced above

 * Log-dir: The directory bro/zeek writes its log to
-* lb_ucstom.InterfacePrefix=af_packet:: Note: This line does not exist by default and needs to be added in order to tell bro/zeek to use af_packet
+* lb_custom.InterfacePrefix=af_packet:: Note: This line does not exist by default and needs to be added in order to tell bro/zeek to use af_packet
 `node.cfg`

 `network.cfg`